Rstraney/IDS-6145-Final-Project/README.md

 ## General Introduction

 Walt Disney theme parks are one of the most well-known amusement parks in the world.
 Specifically, Magic Kingdom, which is located in Orlando, Florida is popularly known as the most happiest place on earth.
-The popular title is due to the innovaation of Walt Disney himself.
-Walt Disney built his first themepark in Anaheim, Calfornia, known as Disneyland.
+The popular title is due to the innovation of Walt Disney himself.
+Walt Disney built his first theme park in Anaheim, California, known as Disneyland.
 When he first built Disneyland, he ran out of property to build so he sought out more property in Orlando, Florida.
 He then began to build Disney World theme park in Orlando, Florida.
 From our initial research, we found that Disney's Magic Kingdom averages about 53,000 guests per day.
-We can assume that the high volume of guests that visted the theme park can experience extensive wait times to travel from the transportation and ticket center (TTC)
+We can assume that the high volume of guests that visited the theme park can experience extensive wait times to travel from the transportation and ticket center (TTC)

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)
 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 (You should begin by introducing your topic.
 In this section, you should define the core terminology specific to the field, introduce the problem statement, and make clear the benefits (motivate!) of resolving that problem statement.
-The main difference between the ABSTRACT and Introduction sections is that the abstract summarizes the entire project, including results, whereas the introduc-tion only provides the motivation of the problem and an overview of the proposed solution.)
+The main difference between the ABSTRACT and Introduction sections is that the abstract summarizes the entire project, including results, whereas the introduction only provides the motivation of the problem and an overview of the proposed solution.)

-(I tell sutdents to answer the questions, one paragaph each to start if you are lost)
+(I tell students to answer the questions, one paragaph each to start if you are lost)

 (Problem Statement.
 One paragraph to describe the prob-lem that you are tackling.)